lemon07r/VellumForge2/GETTING_STARTED.md

 temperature = 0.2      # Low temp for consistent scoring

 [prompt_templates]
+# Story generation templates (REQUIRED)
+chosen_generation = '''You are a talented fantasy writer.
+Write a compelling story (400-600 words) for this prompt:

+{{.Prompt}}

+Include vivid descriptions, engaging characters, and strong narrative voice.'''

+rejected_generation = '''Write a fantasy story for this prompt:

+{{.Prompt}}

+Write 300-400 words.'''

+# Judge evaluation template
 judge_rubric = '''
-Evaluate based on:
+Evaluate the story based on:
-1. Accuracy
+1. Plot quality
-2. Clarity
+2. Character development
-3. Completeness
+3. Writing style
-4. Tone
+4. Creativity

 Return JSON with scores 1-5 for each criterion.
 '''